What is the Amritsar Train Mishap?

 Meanwhile, Railway officials have been quoted by local media as saying that it was dark and smoky making it hard for the train’s driver to spot them and react in time to avoid a collision.

 The Police are currently focused on helping the injured and dispensing compensation but say they will soon begin investigating to ascertain who was responsible for the tragedy.
-Meanwhile they have registered a complain against “unnamed persons” as it is still unclear who is responsible for the accident.
+Meanwhile, they have registered a complaint against “unnamed persons” as it is still unclear who is responsible for the train mishap.

 Politicians quickly flocked to hospitals to visit the victims and provide condolences.

-Punjab’s Chief Minister, Amarinder Singh, has ordered an inquiry into the accident and announced that the families of those who died will receive Rs.
+Punjab’s Chief Minister, Amarinder Singh, has ordered an inquiry into the Amritsar train mishap and announced that the families of those who died will receive Rs.
 5,00,000 ($6,800; £5,200) in compensation.
 PM Modi announced Rs 200,000 compensation for the family of the dead and Rs 50,000 for the injured.

 Meanwhile, MLA Navjot Singh Siddhu, when questioned about his wife’s presence at the incident site, announced his intention to adopt all children orphaned after the incident.

-Local and railway police on Saturday questioned the driver of the train that crashed at least 60 people.
+Local and railway police on Saturday questioned the driver of the train that crashed into least 60 people.

-Punjab Police officials said the DMU (diesel multiple unit) driver had been detained at the Ludhiana railway station and was being questioned regarding the incident that took place on Friday night at the Jora Phatak near Dhobi Ghat within Amritsar city.
+Punjab Police officials said the DMU (diesel multiple unit) driver had been detained at the Ludhiana railway station and was being questioned regarding the train mishap that took place on Friday night at the Jora Phatak near Dhobi Ghat within Amritsar city.

 Police sources said that the organisers of the event had gone underground.